 With a goodly-sized dividend yield despite a relatively short payment history, investors might be wondering if Estia Health is a new dividend aristocrat in the making.
 We'd agree the yield does look enticing.
-Some simple research can reduce the risk of buying Estia Health for its dividend - read on to learn more.
+When buying stocks for their dividends, you should always run through the checks below, to see if the dividend looks sustainable.

 Is Estia Health's Balance Sheet Risky?

 As Estia Health's dividend was not well covered by earnings, we need to check its balance sheet for signs of financial distress.
 A rough way to check this is with these two simple ratios: a) net debt divided by EBITDA (earnings before interest, tax, depreciation and amortisation), and b) net interest cover.
-Net debt to EBITDA measures a company's total debt load relative to its earnings (lower = less debt), while net interest cover measures the company's ability to pay the interest on its debt (higher = greater ability to pay interest costs).
-Estia Health has net debt of less than two times its earnings before interest, tax, depreciation, and amortisation (EBITDA), which we think is not too troublesome.
+Net debt to EBITDA measures total debt load relative to company earnings (lower = less debt), while net interest cover measures the ability to pay interest on the debt (higher = greater ability to pay interest costs).
+Estia Health has net debt of 1.20 times its EBITDA, which is generally an okay level of debt for most companies.

-Net interest cover can be calculated by dividing earnings before interest and tax (EBIT) by the company's net interest expense.
-With EBIT of 13.29 times its interest expense, Estia Health's interest cover is quite strong - more than enough to cover the interest expense.
+We calculated its interest cover by measuring its earnings before interest and tax (EBIT), and dividing this by the company's net interest expense.
+With EBIT of 13.52 times its interest expense, Estia Health's interest cover is quite strong - more than enough to cover the interest expense.

-Before buying a stock for its income, we want to see if the dividends have been stable in the past, and if the company has a track record of maintaining its dividend.
+One of the major risks of relying on dividend income, is the potential for a company to struggle financially and cut its dividend.
+Not only is your income cut, but the value of your investment declines as well - nasty.
 Estia Health has been paying a dividend for the past four years.
 It has only been paying dividends for a few short years, and the dividend has already been cut at least once.
 This is one income stream we're not ready to live on.
-During the past four-year period, the first annual payment was AU$0.14 in 2015, compared to AU$0.16 last year.
-This works out to be a compound annual growth rate (CAGR) of approximately 4.1% a year over that time.
-The growth in dividends has not been linear, but the CAGR is a decent approximation of the rate of change over this time frame.
+During the past four-year period, the first annual payment was AU$0.14 in 2016, compared to AU$0.16 last year.
+This works out to be a compound annual growth rate (CAGR) of approximately 3.8% a year over that time.
+Estia Health's dividend payments have fluctuated, so it hasn't grown 3.8% every year, but the CAGR is a useful rule of thumb for approximating the historical growth.

 Dividend Growth Potential

 Given that the dividend has been cut in the past, we need to check if earnings are growing and if that might lead to stronger dividends in the future.
-It's good to see Estia Health has been growing its earnings per share at 67% a year over the past 5 years.
+It's good to see Estia Health has been growing its earnings per share at 58% a year over the past five years.
 Earnings per share have been growing very rapidly, although the company is also paying out virtually all of its profit in dividends.
-Generally, a company that is growing rapidly while paying out a majority of its earnings, is seeing its debt burden increase.
-We'd be conscious of any extra risk added by this practice.
+While EPS could grow fast enough to make the dividend sustainable, in this type of situation, we'd want to pay extra attention to any fragilities in the company's balance sheet.